makerdao/community/governance/polls/Ratification Poll for Modify Core Unit Budget - Sustainable Ecosystem Scaling (SES-001) (MIP40c3-SP55) - January 10, 2022.md

 ## Review

-The community may vote in this poll to express support or opposition to $mip_code being accepted and implemented in the Maker Protocol.
+The community may vote in this poll to express support or opposition to MIP40c3-SP55 being accepted and implemented in the Maker Protocol.

 A brief summary of this proposal has been provided by the MIP Author and is shown below: